digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_aws.rst

 -----------------------------

 In the previous example, Canton creates its own keys on startup and initializes the identity of the nodes automatically.
-If we want to use pre-generated keys, we need to manually initialize the identity of the nodes by adding the following to the node's configuration:
+To use pre-generated keys, you need to manually initialize the identity of the nodes by adding the following to each node's configuration:

 .. code-block:: none